conradtchan/starfit/README.md

 `starfit.Multi` fits an abundance pattern to a combination of models from the database(s).
 This can take a long time as there can be many combinations.

 Additional arguments:
-- `fixed`: Use dilution factors based on the ejecta mass, rather than solving for the optimal dilution ratio of each explosion independently (decreases solve time)
+- `fixed_offsets`: Use dilution factors based on the ejecta mass, rather than solving for the optimal dilution ratio of each explosion independently (decreases solve time)
 - `threads`: Number of threads to use.
 Default is to use the CPU count (including hyperthreading)
 - `nice`: Nice level of background threads.
 Default is 19 (lowest priority on unix systems).
 - `partition`: by default, all data are merged in one big list and all possible combinations (excluding duplicates) are explored.
 If `partition` is specified, only combinations form different databases are considered.
 This can significantly reduce the cost and often may be more what is intended.
 In this case, the number of data bases needs to match the number of stars (`sol_size`) matched.